CHC Team Rules

 Capitol Hill Competition Team Rules

-Congressional Teams are only for the In-Person Ten Mile Run.
-There is no team competition in the 5K Run-Walk or in the Virtual Run.
+Congressional Teams are only for the In-Person 10 Mile.
+There is no team competition in the 5K or in the Virtual Run.

 Congressional Teams will compete in three separate divisions — the House Division, the Senate Division and the Open (Agency) Division.